 The Liturgy Leaders in every class, are a real credit to the school.
-They take great pride in ensuring that prayer is at the heart of the whole school; supporting staff with the prayer areas in class, the school hall, setting up the Altar with Fr Stefan & ensuring that all Prsyer Bags are fully resources- ready to take prayer into the home!
+They take great pride in ensuring that prayer is at the heart of the whole school; supporting staff with the prayer areas in class, the school hall, setting up the Altar with Fr Stefan & ensuring that all Prayer Bags are fully resources- ready for children to take prayer into the home!

 A baseline assessment is completed as pupils enter the school in YR.
 This enables the school to review provision in line with the growing needs of the pupils, as many enter school with very limited knowledge of religious artefacts or prayers, and is reviewed again at the end of the school year to measure progress & impact

 Progress in early years is rapid and by the end of their Reception year most pupils are at least in line with diocesan expectations.
 This rapid progress continues through both key stages and attainment by the end of key stage 2 shows an upward trend with a large majority of pupils exceeding diocesan expectations.

 Lessons about equality and diversity are a key aspect of the curriculum and children respond positively to their learning about other faiths, religions and cultures.

 Pupils enjoy visiting other places of worship.
 They can explain how these visits make them think about how we must respect all people, irrespective of our differences through T & L eg; Multi Cultural Week